-The Appointing Authority may, at its discretion, place an employee on leave with pay pending an investigation commenced by the Appointing Authority of alleged misconduct by that employee.
+The Appointing Authority may, at its discretion, place an employee on leave with pay pending an investigation pursuant to the provisions of Article 14, Section 2.H.

 If the Employer has reason to reprimand an employee, it shall be done in a manner that will not embarrass the employee before other employees or the public.
 Employees disciplined by written reprimand shall receive a copy of the written reprimand.